Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

 \subsection{Gravitational instantons}

-In Yang-Mills theory, instantons appear as classical solutions of the Euclidean field equations.
-From the point of view of Minkowsky space these solutions are interpreted as tunneling between vacuum states that are not topologically equivalent.
-If Euclidean gravity makes any sense we could expect to find gravitational instantons which would represent tunneling between inequivalent vacua.
-Some properties of these gravitational instantons are \cite{Eguchi-Hanson}: \begin{itemize} \item{They describe gravitational fields which are localized in Euclidean space-time.} \item{These solutions approach an asymptotically locally Euclidean vacuum metric at infinity.
-This means that although the metric at infinity is locally flat, globally the space is not topologically equivalent to flat space-time.
-This is equivalent to the property of Yang-Mills self-dual solutions of being pure-gauge at infinity.} \item{They have non-trivial topological quantum numbers.} \end{itemize} All these properties are very similar to those of the instantons we find in Yang-Mills theory \cite{Eguchi-Gilkey-Hanson}.
-The reason to expect to find self-dual solutions in four-dimensional Euclidean space is that the holonomy group is $SU(2)\times SU(2)$.
-Requiring the curvature to take values in only one of the $SU(2)$'s is the self-duality condition.
-If we look for regular manifolds with instanton-like solutions we find that the surface $K3$ is the only compact, regular and simply connected manifold without boundary which admits a non-trivial self-dual curvature.
-If we look for solutions with some singular points, the number of possible candidates is much bigger.
+In Yang-Mills theory, instantons appear as classical solutions to the Euclidean field equations.
+From the point of view of Minkowski space these solutions are interpreted as tunneling between vacuum states that are not topologically equivalent.
+If Euclidean gravity makes any sense we could expect to find gravitational instantons representing tunneling between inequivalent vacua.
+Some properties of these gravitational instantons are \cite{Eguchi-Hanson}: \begin{itemize} \item[-] They describe gravitational fields which are localized in Euclidean space-time. \item[-] These solutions approach an asymptotically locally Euclidean vacuum metric at infinity.
+This means that although the metric at infinity is locally flat, the space globally is not topologically equivalent to flat space-time.
+This is equivalent to self-dual Yang-Mills self-dual solutions being pure-gauge at infinity. \item[-] They have non-trivial topological quantum numbers. \end{itemize} All these properties are very similar to those of Yang-Mills instantons~\cite{Eguchi-Gilkey-Hanson}.
+The basic reason to expect self-dual solutions in four-dimensional Euclidean space is that the holonomy group is~$\mbox{SU}(2)\times \mbox{SU}(2)$, the self-duality condition being that the curvature takes values only on one~$\mbox{SU}(2)$ factor.
+Searching for regular manifolds with instanton-like solutions, we find that the surface $K3$ is the only compact, regular, and simply connected manifold without boundary admitting a non-trivial self-dual curvature.
+Allowing for solutions with singular points increases the number of candidates.

-Let us illustrate the subject of gravitational instantons by considering some particular examples \cite{Eguchi-Hanson}: let us take the following ansatz for the metric
+Let us illustrate our discussion of gravitational instantons by considering some particular examples~\cite{Eguchi-Hanson}.
+We begin with the following metric ansatz

 which is self-dual as long as